danielang2020/ats/README.md

 - each administrator operations should be written down log
 - trade info sequence generate(pure number or prefix + number)
 - cpu-intensive function only need integer/long data to handle
+- core service must guarantee cluster. invalid request should be blocked by waf or gateway